stasjok/mini.nvim/readmes/mini-deps.md

 ```

 NOTE:

 - To increase performance, `add()` only ensures presence on disk and nothing else.
 In particular, it doesn't ensure `opts.checkout` state.
 Update or modify plugin state explicitly (see later sections).

 ### Plugin specification

 Specification can be a single string which is inferred as:

 - Plugin `name` if it doesn't contain "/".
 - Plugin `source` otherwise.

-Primarily, specification is a table with the following fields (see `*MiniDeps-plugin-specification*` tag in help for more details):
+Primarily, specification is a table with the following fields (see `:h MiniDeps-plugin-specification` for more details):

 | Field      | Description                  |
 |------------|------------------------------|